Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Discussion

 Because clinical assessment frequently involves concurrent hyperkinetic phenotypes, we next asked whether pose-derived kinematic features can support simultaneous and clinically interpretable multi-label inference at the patient level.
-To reduce idiosyncratic rater effects, these analyses were conducted on a consensus dataset in which window-level annotations were harmonized across clinicians, anchoring evaluation to a shared clinical ground truth.
-Patient-level multi-label profiles were derived from window probabilities using robust p90 pooling followed by label-wise thresholding tuned exclusively on training subjects under a control-aware operating regime.
-At the patient level, discrimination was strong when probabilities were interpreted as ranked evidence rather than hard calls (macro-AUPRC 0.821 $\pm$ 0.019; macro-AUC 0.830 $\pm$ 0.029), indicating robust separability of symptomatic and asymptomatic individuals across cross-validation folds.
-Importantly, optimizing for different clinical priorities produced the expected trade-offs: maximizing correctness of the full patient--label decision set (best Hamming accuracy) yielded 0.764 $\pm$ 0.041, whereas operating points designed to reduce clinical burden (lowest clinical cost) shifted decisions toward more conservative calling, consistent with how thresholds might be adapted to different workflows (screening-like sensitivity versus rule-in-like specificity).
-This ``phenotype-specific operating landscape'' is a critical clinical message: the same probabilistic backbone can be tuned to match the intended context of use rather than forcing a single operating point across all phenotypes.
+Discrimination was strong when probabilities were interpreted as ranked evidence rather than hard calls, indicating robust separability of symptomatic and asymptomatic subjects across cross-validation folds.
+Importantly, optimizing for different clinical priorities produced the expected trade-offs: maximizing overall correctness across all patient--phenotype decisions (best Hamming accuracy) yielded 0.764 ± 0.041, whereas choosing thresholds to minimize clinically meaningful misclassification led to more cautious symptom assignment, with fewer positive calls unless the evidence was stronger.
+This pattern is consistent with how threshold may be adapted to different clinical contexts, from initial screening to more confirmation-oriented use.
+This ``phenotype-specific operating landscape'' is a critical clinical message: a probabilistic backbone can be tuned to match the intended context of use rather than forcing a single operating point across all phenotypes.